LarsingDash/BlockyEngine/README.md

 ## JSON Loading and Saving

 Scenes or smaller prefabs can be saved to, and loaded from, json files.
 The JsonUtil will help in doing so.
 GameObjects and their hierarchies can be saved to a file using `SaveToFile()` in `utilities/JsonUtil.hpp`.
-With this method, the given fameObject will be saved to the given filepath (relative to the executing directory). `LoadFromFile` (or String) can be used to generate a hierarchy as specified in the given json.
+With this method, the given gameObject will be saved to the given filepath (relative to the executing directory). `LoadFromFile` (or String) can be used to generate a hierarchy as specified in the given json.
 The gameObject (and all children) that are specified in this json will be added as a child of the given recipient.

 Though gameObjects, transforms and their hierarchical structures are easily saved and loaded, components require a little more setup.
 This has already been done for all (major) components given with Blocky Engine.
 For custom components however, this must be set up manually if this component needs to be loaded through json.